linkerd/website/linkerd.io/content/2-edge/tasks/circuit-breakers.md

     You are unlikely to need to tune this but might consider increasing it if you notice many clients are sending requests to a circuit broken endpoint at the same time, leading to spiky traffic patterns.

+See the [reference
+documentation](../../reference/circuit-breaking/#configuring-failure-accrual)
+for details on failure accrual configuration.